sv1atsk1/AOISlabs/ReadMe.md

-# Repository for storing laboratory work on the subject Hardware of intelligent systems systems
+# Repository for storing laboratory work on the subject "Hardware of intelligent systems systems".